Programs

 Offerings

-These are the main formats we work in.
+These are the formats we return to most.

 Astronomy Programs

-We run workshops, short courses, camps, and guided sessions for people who want a strong start or a deeper connection with the sky.
+We run workshops, short courses, camps, and guided sessions for people who want a solid start or a deeper relationship with the sky.

 Archeoastronomy Experiences

-We organize trips and talks that connect sky knowledge with ancient sites, calendars, symbols, and the shape of the landscape.
+We organize trips and talks that connect sky knowledge with ancient sites, calendars, symbols, and the shape of the land.

 Public Telescope Nights

-We host open observation nights where people can meet the Moon, planets, and deep-sky objects in a direct, friendly way.
+We host open observation nights where people can meet the Moon, planets, and deep-sky objects in a direct, welcoming way.

 Professional STEM Telescope Kits